Dancing at Calvin

 Students may earn a dance minor through the Kinesiology Department.
 The minor teaches the craft of dance through studio courses and performance, the science of dance through study of kinesiology, and the art of dance through studies of history, religion, culture, and composition.
 In addition to a variety of dance studio courses, the dance minor requires four theory courses.

-1. Anatomical Kinesiology (KIN 212), a study of the science of human movement,
+1. Practical Kinesiology (KIN 214), a study of the science of human movement,

-2. Dance History (KIN 202), a study of the historical development of dance as a performance art in western cultures,
+2. Dance in Western History (DAN 202), a study of the historical development of dance as a performance art in western cultures,

-3. Dance in World Culture (KIN 310), a study of the role of dance in diverse contemporary cultures: reflecting community, societal, and religious values, and expressing itself within the arts of different cultures,
+3. Dance in World Cultures (DAN 310), a study of the role of dance in diverse contemporary cultures: reflecting community, societal, and religious values, and expressing itself within the arts of different cultures,

-4. Dance Composition and Performance (KIN 330), a study of the art of choreography and performance.
+4. Dance Composition and Performance (DAN 330), a study of the art of choreography and performance.